-Couple that with the built-in Kill Switch and you've got a pretty feature packed extension.
+Couple that with the built-in Kill Switch and you've got a pretty feature-packed extension.
 Many other services just get you connected so these extra security features are a bonus.

-The extension will also help you spoof your geolocation to match the VPN server you've connected to, this should thwart even the most invasive tracking.
-As a bonus you should be able to unblock most streaming websites too!
+The extension will also help you spoof your geolocation to match the VPN server you've connected to.
+This should thwart even the most invasive tracking.
+As a bonus, you should be able to unblock most streaming websites too!

-Best VPN extension for Firefox
+Our #1 extension for Firefox

 NordVPN comes a very close second in quality as a VPN plugin for Firefox.
 Just like the ExpressVPN Firefox VPN extension, there are plenty of options here to keep you secure.

 Connecting is simple within a few clicks but it's the extras that make NordVPN stand out.
-Not only does the Firefox VPN extension protect you from various leaks but it also has an ad and malware blocker built in.
+Not only does the extension protect you from various leaks but it also has an ad and malware blocker built in.

-This may be overkill for some but if you want extra protection against online threats then the NordVPN Firefox extension covers most angles.
+This may be overkill for some but if you want extra protection against online threats, then the NordVPN Firefox extension covers most angles.

-3. Cyberghost VPN
+3. CyberGhost VPN

 CyberGhost VPN's Firefox extension is another up there in the design stakes.
 Connection is quick and painless.

-Simply activate the Firefox VPN addon from the menu of Firefox, choose a country and press Connect.
+Simply activate the Firefox VPN add-on from the menu of Firefox, choose a country and press Connect.
 The Firefox VPN extension from CyberGhost VPN takes care of everything else.

 One negative of the Firefox VPN plugin from CyberGhost is it doesn't protect against some of the more common leaking issues such as WebRTC and Flash leaks.

-On the plus side the VPN plugin for Firefox will protect against some malicious content.
+On the plus side, the VPN plugin for Firefox will protect against some malicious content.
 If the leaks are a deal-breaker then you would be best sticking with ExpressVPN or NordVPN above.

-VPN.ac offers one of the best VPN services and in my tests I've found them to be faster and more reliable than most.
+VPN.ac offers one of the best VPN services and in my tests, I've found them to be faster and more reliable than most.

-It's no surprise then that their FireFox VPN extension is one of the best available.
+It's no surprise then that their Firefox VPN extension is one of the best available.
 Like the other providers simply select a country from the Firefox extension in the menu and hit Connect.